 1. Non-pumpkin seasonal coffees

 Don't get me wrong, I enjoy a good PSL.
 But at home, I like to buy coffee that is seasonal and cozy-tasting (is that a thing?) and that isn't pumpkin.
 Fall is a time for flavors that make you feel warm inside - toffee, maple, cinnamon.
-The hubs and I love the Bourbon Pecan coffee at World Market that comes out around this time each year, and we're currently drinking Almond Toffee Coffee by Market Pantry.
-It is perfect!
+The hubs and I love the Bourbon Pecan coffee at World Market that comes out around this time each year.
 The flavor isn't overwhelming but does make every cup of coffee taste like it's 15 degrees cooler outside than it actually is.

 2. Scarves, wraps, and ponchos